klich3/theatre-extensions-animations/README.md

 # Theatre GLTF Animations to Track Sequence importer

+Plugin to import GLTF animations.

+How it works first we have to declare the SCENE and Animations of the GLTF.
+Then select an animated object, in the right menu click on a keyframe and the timeline will open.
+Click on the button in the toolbar above.

+The keyframes of your GLTF will be recreated on the timeline.

-It's develop for Theater.js 0.6.0
+It's develop for Theater.js 0.7.2

 It is a module for Theatre.js which allows you to import animation into timeline from a GLTF file.

-1) Create the studio and register the extension
-2) Import event extension
-3) Import model and call event `GLTFAnimEvent(<animations gltf>)`.
-4) In `Studio` project a sub tab `GLTF Animations Tracks` will appear with animated elements.
+> [!IMPORTANT]

-***Knowledge of Bugs:***
+>***Knowledge of Bugs:***
+>
-    [ ] You need to enable 'Sequence all' so that the script can reassign animation to the selected properties.
+>    [ ] You need to enable 'Sequence all' so that the script can reassign animation to the selected properties.
+>
-    [x] When reloading the page, the bind is not saved.
+>    [x] When reloading the page, the bind is not saved.
+>
-    [x] Re-order position axies on import animation
+>    [x] Re-order position axies on import animation

 ***Theater.js bugs:***
     1) Activate secquence for some object: https://github.com/theatre-js/theatre/issues/352